-A lot of NDIS participants and Home Care Package customers are turning down some of their services due to concerns around coronavirus.
+A lot of Home Care Package customers are turning down some of their services due to concerns around coronavirus.
 To help people continue to receive services and supports, many providers are turning to telehealth.

 Telehealth is the delivery of health services via technology.
 This means that you can still attend an appointment or receive healthcare from the safety of your home.
 All you need is a smart device and an internet connection.